REX-LABS-Medical-healthcare/.github/profile/README.md

 ---

-Thank you for visiting REX-LABS-Medical-healthcare.
+Thank you for visiting Curie OpenMed Labs.
 Together, let's build the future of medical software!

 ---
 *Follow us on GitHub to stay updated with our latest developments.*